How to Buy Fort Worth Properties Using a Hard Money Loan

-There are many formulas used for the successful purchase of a Fort Worth rehab project.
+Many formulas are used to purchase a Fort Worth rehab project successfully.
 It’s important to use one.
 There must always be a comfortable cushion between the purchase price and the selling price of investment property.

 A Typical Real Estate Hard Money Funding Formula

 Get “area comps” and view each one.
-Pick out a property that has a street that is most similar to your house’s street, and a structure that is closest to your house’s structure, and then compare the square footage, amount of bedrooms and bathrooms that are all listed on the “comps.”
+Pick out a property with a street that is most similar to your house’s street and a structure closest to your house’s structure, and then compare the square footage, number of bedrooms, and bathrooms listed on the “comps.”
 This will help establish a real fair market value for your property.